WilsonMcC/Final-Project-Encrypter/README.md

 5. In same directory where you have selected the file, there should now be an extra file called the same name except with "_encrypted" at the end.
 This is because there is now an encrypted copy of the file you have selected.
 The encryption method/library used in this program is Fernet.

-6. In the directory where you ran the program, there should now be
+6. In the directory where you ran the program, there should now be a file called Key_file.txt.
+This is the key you will use the decrypt the file you have just encrypted.

+7.